karuturi/karuturi.github.io/effective-java/chapter2.md

 ```
 In Kotlin, you can use dependency injection in a similar way to Java.
 By preferring dependency injection to hardwiring resources, you can write more flexible, testable, and maintainable code.

+### Next Up
+In our next post, we will cover Items 6-9 of Chapter-2.
+Stay tuned!